-Suffern, NY - January 15, 2008 - General Patent Corporation (GPC), a leading patent licensing and enforcement firm, announced today a major licensing agreement between its client, Digital Technology Licensing LLC (DTL), and Nokia for a widely used and essential piece of patented cell phone technology.
+Suffern, NY - March 10, 2008 - General Patent Corporation (GPC), a leading patent licensing and enforcement firm, announced today on behalf of its client, Digital Technology Licensing LLC (DTL), that it has settled its patent infringement lawsuits against Cingular Wireless and AT&T Mobility.

 About Digital Technology Licensing LLC

 Digital Technology Licensing LLC (DTL), of Suffern, N.Y., is the owner of U.S. Patent No. 5,051,799 titled "Digital Output Transducer."
-DTL is a portfolio company of an idea incubator affiliated with IP Holdings LLC.
-DTL is managed by GPC.
+DTL is a portfolio company of an idea incubator affiliated with IP Holdings LLC, and is managed by GPC.
 A non-exclusive license under the patent is available on reasonable and non-discriminatory terms.
-For licensing terms, please contact Paul Lerner at (845) 368-4000.
-For more information, please visit www.digitaltechnologylicensing.com.
+For licensing terms, please contact Paul Lerner at (845) 368-4000 x104.